Dispatcher accused of hanging up on Buffalo supermarket shooting call is fired

 The domestic terrorism hate crime charge — officially, domestic acts of terrorism motivated by hate in the first degree — was added to state law just two years ago, after a mass shooting targeting Mexicans at a Walmart store in El Paso, Texas.
 The offense carries an automatic life sentence upon conviction.

-Until now, no arrests or arraignments or arraignments under the law have been reported to the state Division of Criminal Justice Services, spokesperson Janine Kava said.
+Until now, no arrests or arraignments under the law have been reported to the State Division of Criminal Justice Services, spokesperson Janine Kava said.

 In Gendron’s case, the charge accuses him of killing at least five people “because of the perceived race and/or color” of his victims.